Beamanator/coursera-projects/README.md

   - \<my-tag\> in HTML turns to 'myTag' in app.js
 - restrict attribute of DDO (lecture 27)
   - A = attribute, E = element. default = AE - looks like usually 1 makes sense, not both
 - isolate scope (lecture 28) - breaks prototypal  inheritance
   - defined with scope: {property: '=prop'} -> property is in controller, prop is in html file
-  - =prop is 2-way binding, '=?' means optional, @ is 1-way binding, and directive property is a string
+  - =prop is 2-way binding, '=?' means optional, @ is 1-way binding (into a DOM element), and directive property is a string
 - directives - passing by reference '&' (lecture 30)
   - & binding allows us to execute an expression (ex: function value) in the context of the parent scope
 - manipulating DOM with link function ('link') - inside directory ddo (lecture 31)